• Skip to primary navigation

 Chives and parsley may seem alike, but they differ in flavor and smell.

-Chives bring a mild onion-like taste with a hint of garlic.
+Chives bring a mild onion-like taste with a hint of garlic - if curious how concentrated forms differ from fresh herbs, extract vs flavor differences explained breaks it down.

 Parsley provides a fresh, herbaceous flavor.

-Each herb contributes its own unique element to dishes, making the culinary experience more complete.
+Each herb contributes its own unique element to dishes, making the cooking experience more complete.

 Chives add a subtle onion flavor that doesn't overpower other ingredients.